Freelancing & The Design Business

 • Acceleration of Progress: By putting pressure on incumbents, disruptive companies speed up advancement industry-wide.
 Others must innovate faster to survive.

-• Increased Productivity: Disruptive solutions boost efficiency through automation and better use of assets or resources.
+• Increased Productivity: Disruptive solutions enhance efficiency by automating processes and optimising the utilisation of assets and resources.
 Consider how Uber maximises the use of vehicles or how telemedicine improves healthcare productivity.

 • Improved Sustainability: Some disruptors specifically target more sustainable solutions.
-For example, beyond Meat’s plant-based products disrupt meat production to reduce environmental impact.
+For example, Beyond Meat’s plant-based products help disrupt the meat production industry to reduce its environmental impact.
 Such companies accelerate global sustainability efforts.

-However, disruption also creates clear losers as new paradigms eclipse old ways.
+However, disruption also creates clear losers as new paradigms eclipse old ways of doing things.
 Industry consolidation and job losses often accompany the rise of disruptive models.
-Leaders must weigh tradeoffs and negative impacts, too.
+Leaders must also weigh tradeoffs and negative impacts.

 Key Challenges Disruptive Companies Face